itsumura-h/nim-basolato/documents/en/validation.md

 ```

 ## beforeOrEqual
-The field under validation must be a value preceding the given date.
+The field under validation must be a value preceding or equal the given date.
 In addition, like the `after` rule, the name of another field under validation may be supplied as the value of `Datetime`.
 ```nim
 proc index*(request:Request, params:Params):Future[Response] {.async.} =